ZmnSCPxj/clboss/README.md

-CLBOSS The C-Lightning Node Manager
+CLBOSS The Core-Lightning Node Manager
 ===================================

-CLBOSS is an automated manager for C-Lightning forwarding nodes.
+CLBOSS is an automated manager for Core-Lightning forwarding nodes.

 CLBOSS is effectively a bunch of heuristics modules wired together to a regular clock to continuously monitor your node.

-Its design goal is to make it so that running a Lightning Network node is as simple as installing C-Lightning and CLBOSS, putting some amount of funds of 0.1BTC or more, and making sure you have continuous Internet and power to the hardware running it.
+Its design goal is to make it so that running a Lightning Network node is as simple as installing Core-Lightning and CLBOSS, putting some amount of funds of 0.1BTC or more, and making sure you have continuous Internet and power to the hardware running it.